On positive solutions of Lane-Emden equations on the integer lattice graphs: Introduction

-In summary, the critical exponents depends on the domain heavily, see the following chat.
-Note that the choice of $\alpha$ allows the Sobolev exponents and Serrin exponents to be less than 2 in the whole domain $\Z^d$ when $\alpha > 2$, in the half domain $\Z^d_+$ when $\alpha > 1$, and in the quadrant domain $\Z^d_*$ when $\alpha > 0$.

-Theorem \ref{teo 1}, \ref{teo 1-hf}, and \ref{teo 1-qd} establish the existence of solutions when $p$ is Sobolev supercritical and superlinear, via variational methods.
-We also establish existence and uniqueness when $p$ is Serrin critical, supercritical, or sublinear, using the method of super- and subsolutions.
+Theorem \ref{teo 1} and Theorem \ref{teo 1-hf} and Theorem \ref{teo 1-qd} establish the existence of solutions when $p$ is Sobolev supercritical and superlinear, via variational methods.
+We also establish the existence when $p$ is Serrin critical, supercritical, or sublinear, using the method of super- and subsolutions.
 In the Serrin subcritical case, we obtain the nonexistence of positive solutions through an iterative method based on decay estimates of solutions.
-In particular, nonexistence also holds in the Serrin critical and superlinear case. {\it It is open for the existence of positive solutions of the model equation with Hardy potential
+These non-existnce is also considered by \cite{GHS}, but our method is totally different, so we present our proof here.